hunterh37/Introduction-to-VisionOS-and-Spatial-Computing/README.md

 ——————

-- App icons on VisionOS are special - 3 images overlayed on top of each other, that respond dynamically when viewed (Front, Middle & Back layer)
+- App icons on visionOS are special - 3 images overlayed on top of each other, that respond dynamically when viewed (Front, Middle & Back layer)

-- Not all APIs that are available on iPadOS / iOS / MacOS are available on VisionOS.
+- Not all APIs that are available on iPadOS / iOS / MacOS are available on visionOS.
     - APIs that were deprecated prior to iOS 14
     - API’s that do not work well on visionOS: UIDeviceOrientation, UIScreen, UITabBar, & more..